 In June 2021, Entergy Louisiana filed its formula rate plan evaluation report for its 2020 calendar year operations.
 The 2020 test year evaluation report produced an earned return on common equity of 8.45%, with a base formula rate plan revenue increase of \$63 million.
 Certain reductions in formula rate plan revenue driven by lower sales volumes, reductions in capacity cost and net MISO cost, and higher credits resulting from the Tax Cuts and Jobs Act offset the base formula rate plan revenue increase, leading to a net increase in formula rate plan revenue of \$50.7 million.
 The report also included multiple new adjustments to account for, among other things, the calculation of distribution recovery mechanism revenues.
 The effects of the changes to total formula rate plan revenue were different for each legacy company, primarily due to differences in the legacy companies' capacity cost changes, including the effect of true-ups.
 Legacy Entergy Louisiana formula rate plan revenues increased by \$27 million and legacy Entergy Gulf States Louisiana formula rate plan revenues increased by \$23.7 million.
 Subject to LPSC review, the resulting changes became effective for bills rendered during the first billing cycle of September 2021, subject to refund.
 Discovery commenced in the proceeding.
 In August 2021, Entergy Louisiana submitted an update to its evaluation report to account for various changes.
 Relative to the June 2021 filing, the total formula rate plan revenue increased by \$14.2 million to an updated total of \$64.9 million.
 Legacy Entergy Louisiana formula rate plan revenues increased by \$32.8 million and legacy Entergy Gulf States Louisiana formula rate plan revenues increased by \$32.1 million.
 The results of the 2020 test year evaluation report bandwidth calculation were unchanged as there was no change in the earned return on common equity of 8.45%.
 In September 2021 the LPSC staff filed a letter with a general statement of objections/reservations because it had not completed its review and indicated it would update the letter once its review was complete.
-Should the parties be unable to resolve any objections, those issues will be set for hearing, with recovery of the associated costs subject to refund.

 In November 2023 the LPSC approved a global settlement which resolved all outstanding issues related to the 2017, 2018, and 2019 formula rate plan filings and resolved certain issues with respect to the 2020 and 2021 formula rate plan filings.
 See "Formula Rate Plan Global Settlement" below for further discussion of the settlement.
+In September 2024 the LPSC issued an order approving a settlement that resolved, with prejudice, all other issues identified by the staff in the matter and closed the docket.
+See "2023 Entergy Louisiana Rate Case and Formula Rate Plan Extension Request" below for further discussion.